1916 to Now — 100 Years of Banking Excellence

 By the late 1980s, the bank once again felt the need for additional space in order to continue to give the quality of personal service desired.
 Ground was broken in May 1992 on a 6,500 square foot addition and remodeling.
 A grand opening was held in March 1993.
 The lobby was remodeled and an additional drive-thru window was added.
 The remodeled bank established an additional drive-thru window and nine offices for customer service, instead of the two which were previously available.
 The lobby was again remodeled and additional office space was added in 2013.
 Richard D. Koelbl, who began at the Bank in 1973, was named President and CEO at the end of 1990 and served as President and CEO until the end of 2017.
 Mr. Koelbl remains in an active role as the Bank’s Chairman of the Board.

 1994 – 2021

 To better serve our customers in a rapidly growing Lancaster community, Alden State Bank built its second location at 5802 Broadway.
 The 3,000 square foot office opened its doors in March 1995 and held a grand opening in May.
 In 2015, the lobby was remodeled to bring to our customers a modern and comfortable community banking experience.
 On January 1, 2018, Steven J. Woodard assumed the position of President and CEO.
 He has been with the Bank for over 30 years.
-Altogether, there have only been seven presidents in the over one hundred-year history of the bank.
+In November 2021, a third branch office was opened at 6545 Transit Road in East Amherst, allowing the bank to serve our customers in the northtowns.